WillCodeForCats/solaredge-modbus-multi/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-# SolarEdge Modbus Multi Device
+# SolarEdge Modbus Multi

-Home Assistant integration `solaredge-modbus-multi` was designed for SolarEdge inverters using Modbus/TCP.
-It supports single inverters, multiple inverters, meters, batteries, and many other improvements over other integrations that didn't work well with a multi-device setup.
+Home Assistant integration `solaredge-modbus-multi` supports SolarEdge inverters with Modbus/TCP local polling.
+It works with single inverters, multiple inverters, meters, batteries, and many other improvements over other integrations that didn't work well with a multi-device setup.

 It is designed to communicate locally using Modbus/TCP where you have a single Leader inverter connected with one or more Follower inverters chained using the RS485 bus.
-Inverters support up to three meters and two batteries over modbus.
+Each inverter can connect to three meters and two batteries.

 Simple single inverter setups are fully supported - multiple devices is a feature, not a requirement.